 Digestion and absorption

-As some of the sugars and starches in food have been broken down through the process, fermented foods are easier to digest.
+As some of the sugars and starches in food have been broken down through the process, fermented foods can be easier to digest.
 For example, fermentation breaks down the lactose in milk to simpler sugars – glucose and galactose – which, if you are lactose intolerant, can make products such as yoghurt and cheese potentially easier to digest.

 Synthesis and availability of nutrients

 A large proportion of the immune system is housed in the gut.
 By consuming probiotic-rich foods, you are supporting the mucosa (gut lining) as a natural barrier, making the immune system more robust.
 A lack of beneficial bacteria allows disease-causing microbes to grow causing inflammation in the gut wall.
-If you have recently taken a course of antibiotics, fermented foods are particularly helpful.
+If you have recently taken a course of antibiotics, fermented foods can be particularly helpful.

 Mood and behaviour